How the Romans Project Works

 International Director

-The International Director is a bridge between the DoM and the Continental Directors.
-He communicates ministry vision to the facilitators and supports and coaches the Continental Directors on aspects of leadership.
+The Global International Director is a bridge between the DoM and the Regional International Directors.
+He communicates ministry vision to the facilitators and supports and coaches the other International Directors on aspects of leadership.

 Continent Directors